David Brant: Television appearance

 David Brant made a brief cameo appearance on the CBS drama NCIS playing a Special Agent of the same name in the episode "Frame Up" in Season 3.
 This episode aired on November 22, 2005 one month before his retirement.
 He is asked by the character Leroy Jethro Gibbs (Mark Harmon) "I heard you were quitting" to which Brant responds "I like to refer to it as a lateral move into the recreational sector...Jethro" to which Gibbs explains to Mossad liaison officer Ziva David (Cote de Pablo) that it "...mostly means fishing and hitting a golf ball".

 Post law-enforcement career

 After he left NCIS Brant worked as a security expert for the accounting firms Deloitte Consulting and BDO.
 While at those firms he was a dedicated fund-raiser for the National Law Officers Memorial Fund.

-He would eventually leave consulting for accountants to become the executive director of the National Law Enforcement Museum.
+He would eventually leave consulting to become the executive director of the National Law Enforcement Museum.